How to get jewellery valued for insurance

 The value of jewellery can be massively dependent on the history of the item and who made it.
 One example boasts of a ring that was taken to be valued by the owner, who simply thought it was costume jewellery.
 The valuer found the inscription ‘Chanel’ tucked inside a twist within the piece.
 As it was once worn by Gabrielle Chanel herself, it sold for £68,500.

-Of course, these kinds of pieces are unlikely to be found in the average home and it’s certainly an impossibility if your item was bought brand new.
-So a valuation isn’t necessarily about the rarity of a diamond or how much it weighs but about its past and provenance.
+Of course, these kinds of pieces are unlikely to be found in the average home, and impossible if your item was bought brand new.
+But it goes to show that a valuation isn’t necessarily about the rarity of a diamond or how much it weighs, but also about its past and provenance.

 How to get jewellery valued for your insurance company